PritamAch/AITutor-horizon-PritamSmruti-/README.md

    tutor offers users the opportunity to take a quiz to assess their understanding.
 The quiz feature presents a set of questions related to the topic, and users can input their answers through the chat interface.
  - Problem statement and intended audience.
-   Problem statement: Education (with AI)
+   Education (with AI) and intended audience are school students.

  - Setup instructions, dependencies, usage examples.